Atlas (computer): Muse becomes Atlas

-Atlas installations
+Installations

 The first Atlas was built up at the university throughout 1962.
 The schedule was further constrained by the planned shutdown of the Ferranti Mercury machine at the end of December.
 Atlas met this goal, and was officially commissioned on 7 December by John Cockcroft, director of the AEA.
 This system had only an early version of Supervisor, and the only compiler was for Autocode.
 It was not until January 1964 that the final version of Supervisor was installed, along with compilers for ALGOL 60 and Fortran.

 By the mid-1960s the original machine was in continual use, based on a 20-hour-per-day schedule, during which time as many as 1,000 programs might be run.
 Time was split between the University and Ferranti, the latter of which charged £500 an hour to its customers.
 A portion of this was returned to the University Computer Earnings Fund.
 In 1969, it was estimated that the computer time received by the University would cost £720,000 if it had been leased on the open market.
 The machine was shut down on 30 November 1971.

-Ferranti sold two other Atlas installations, one to a joint consortium of London University and British Petroleum in 1963, and another to the Atomic Energy Research Establishment (Harwell) in December 1964.
+Ferranti sold two other Atlas installations, one to a joint consortium of University of London and BP in 1963, and another to the Atomic Energy Research Establishment (Harwell) in December 1964.
 The AEA machine was later moved to the Atlas Computer Laboratory at Chilton, a few yards outside the boundary fence of Harwell, which placed it on civilian lands and thus made it much easier to access.
 This installation grew to be the largest Atlas, containing 48 kWords of 48-bit core memory and 32 tape drives.
 Time was made available to all UK universities.
 It was shut down in March 1974.

 Titan and Atlas 2

-In February 1962, Ferranti gave some parts of an Atlas machine to Cambridge University, and in return, the University would use these to develop a cheaper version of the system.
+In February 1962, Ferranti gave some parts of an Atlas machine to University of Cambridge, and in return, the University would use these to develop a cheaper version of the system.
 The result was the Titan machine, which became operational in the summer of 1963.
 Ferranti sold two more of this design under the name Atlas 2, one to the Atomic Weapons Research Establishment (Aldermaston) in 1963, and another to the government-sponsored Computer Aided Design Center in 1966.